arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tutorials/01.user-manual/content.md

 sudo arduino-linux-config carrier enable media-carrier camera0=type1-2lanes display=8-dsi-touch-a
 ```

-<Alert type="info">The command above configure the MIPI CSI0 connector to control an IMX219 camera and an 8" DSI touch display.</Alert>
+<Alert type="info">The command above configures the MIPI CSI0 connector to control an IMX219 camera and an 8" DSI touch display.</Alert>

 To check the current or pending configuration to be applied, run: